Motorists may not be cut any slack when it comes to the 70mph limit thanks to the roll-out of motorway speed cameras.

 At times hard shoulders are used as an extra lane, and central lanes can be used by traffic travelling in either direction depending on the time of day.

-Official figures show that the cameras are not only being used to catch motorists who exceed lower speed limits but also those who go a little over the 70mph limit.
+Official figures show that the new cameras installed on Smart motorways are not only being used to catch motorists who exceed lower speed limits.

-Also, motorway driving is relatively safe and travelling a few over the 70mph limit is unlikely to create a significantly higher risk of an accident.
+Also, evidence suggests that motorway driving is relatively safe and travelling slightly over the 70mph limit is unlikely to create a significantly higher risk of an accident.

 Guidance gives leeway

 Guidance from the Association of Chief Police Officers (ACPO) says that motorway drivers should be given some leeway and only fined or stopped for driving at over 79mph.